 Brett Hornberger developed a passion for Montessori education when she was a child and attended a Montessori school in Cincinnati from age 3-13.
 Brett received her Bachelor’s degree in Montessori Education from Xavier University.
 She taught as a lead Pre-Primary teacher at a private Montessori school in Northern Kentucky and was the Enrichment Business Manager at the Montessori Center Room.
 Brett has also worked as an education intern and summer camp leader at the Cincinnati Nature Center in Milford.
 Brett is a co-founder of Heärt Montessori and serves the school as a consultant for the Primary level, ages of 2.5-6 years old.
 Brett was born and raised in Cincinnati, and she currently lives near Eden Park with her husband David, son Rory, and dog Gatsby.
 Brett also enjoys teaching yoga classes, cooking plant-based meals, and spending time in nature.

 Nayana Shah is a theoretical physicist focused on Condensed Matter Physics.
 Using the fundamental laws of physics, her research seeks to understand how different phases and properties of matter emerge in a collection of many particles interacting with each other under different conditions.
 That quest is also to identify the universalities within the diversity.
-Nayana has been working in the academia for fourteen years since receiving her PhD in physics from Rutgers University and has started and organized several forums and initiatives to build communities and also to increase scientific -enquiry, -awareness, and -excitement in the society at large, especially children.
-All along, Nayana has been doing vipassana meditation for decades and practicing yoga as far as she can remember.
-She also likes to write, draw, sing, dance and cook to express her creativity and intuition.
-After the birth of her daughter she clearly saw the amazing potential in building a thriving community to learn from and nurture the inner wisdom, peace, and harmony that children naturally possess and to create an environment in which equanimity, intuition, empathy, and compassion go hand-in-hand with intellectual and professional pursuits.
-Nayana co-founded Heart Montessori to realize, manifest, and expand on this vision and serves as the director of research.
-One of her interests is to create and develop holistic pedagogy and learning environments that naturally bring out the interconnections and interdisciplinarity at different levels and get to the heart of sustainability.
-Click here to send an email to Nayana @ heartmontessorischool.com.
+Nayana has been working in the academia since receiving her PhD in physics from Rutgers University and has started and organized several forums and initiatives to build communities and also to increase scientific -enquiry, -awareness and -excitement in the society at large, especially children.
+After the birth of her daughter she clearly saw the amazing potential in building a thriving community to learn from and nurture the inner wisdom, peace and harmony that children naturally possess and to create an environment in which equanimity, intuition, empathy and compassion go hand-in-hand with intellectual and professional pursuits.
+This vision led her to be a co-founder of Heart Montessori and she subsequently serves on its Advisory Board.
+She is more generally interested in holistic pedagogy and learning environments that naturally bring out the interconnections and interdisciplinarity at different levels and get to the heart of sustainability.

 Mark Stroud is a Culinary Olympic award-winning vegan chef and runs the kitchen at the Heärt Montessori school.
 He was exposed to professional food preparation early in life having grown up around his Grandmother’s catering business where he, at ten years of age, developed a fond love for hors d’oeuvres and desserts.
 Mark later went on to open Christos and Drivakis in the 1980’s; a Cincinnati restaurant voted one of the ten best vegetarian restaurants in the country by Vegetarian Times magazine.
 Chef Stroud participated with a vegan team at the Culinary Olympics in Frankfurt, Germany, where they won a bronze medal.